TehMuffinMoo/ibPS/docs/BloxOne/BloxOne Platform/Set-B1Host.md

 ```

 ### -Location
-The updated Location for the specific BloxOne Host.
+The updated Location for the specific NIOS-X Host.
 Using the value 'None' will set it to Empty

 ```yaml